sairatnashankarkuppili/basic-searching-sorting/README.md

 - After each pass through the list, the largest element "bubbles up" to the end.
 - Repeat the process for the remaining unsorted portion of the list.
 - Stop when no more swaps are needed

+### Selection Sort

+Selection sort works by repeatedly selecting the smallest (or largest) element from the unsorted portion of the list and swapping it with the first unsorted element.
+It improves over bubble sort by reducing the number of swaps.

+**Algorithm**
+1. Start with the entire list.
+2. Find the smallest element in the unsorted part of the list.
+3. Swap this smallest element with the first unsorted element.
+4. Repeat the process for the remaining unsorted portion of the list.
+5. Continue until the list is sorted